PokemonAutomation/ComputerControl/Wiki/Programs/README.md

 - [Pokémon Legends Arceus](#pokémon-legends-arceus)
 - [Pokémon Scarlet/Violet](#pokémon-scarlet-and-violet)
 - [Zelda: Tears of the Kingdom](#zelda-tears-of-the-kingdom)

+**Notes:**
+- Programs that require video feedback cannot run on the Switch Lite because it does not have HDMI output.
+- Not every program can run on every controller.
+Please check the table for compatibility.
+- Controllers marked as "Degraded" mean that the program will run, but performance and reliability may be severely degraded.

 **Controller Categories:**
 | **Wired** | **Wireless** | **Other** |